 The Russian Blue breed standard is discussed here.
 There was a slide show here by Google ended the software.
 Here is a great looking Russian Blue instead.

-As I said on the main page, this cat originates, it is said, from the north of Russia (the area marked grey) in the region marked red on the map below and more particularly the town/city of Arckhangelsk (Archangel to Westerners).
+As I said on the main page, this cat originates, it is said, from the north of Russia (the area marked grey) in the region marked red on the map below and more particularly the town/city of Arckhangelsk (Archangel to Westerners) – see the area in the pic below.
 The climate there is very cold in the winter (a record of -40 Celsius) and warmish in the summer months.
 You’d expect a rugged Siberian, Kurilian Bobtail (both Russian cats) or a Maine Coon like cat with long thick and densely coated hair to originate from such a place but no, not quite (it is dense though).

 The Russian Blue is characterized by the only color allowable under the CFA breed standard, “bright blue” and a double coat of short but plush hair that should have a sheen of a finish due to the desired silver tipped guard hairs (the top layer of hairs) all covering a lithe but light boned and firm body.
 This then is not one of the big cat breeds (see largest domestic cat breed).
 If the coat is any other color than blue is means disqualification in competition.
 I guess that makes sense as you don’t want a Russian Brown in a Russian Blue show.